isaacmenchaca/isaacmenchaca.github.io/_posts/2020-07-31-NeuromatchAcademy.md

 <img src="/img/posts/post1images/NMAimage10.png" style="display: block; width:450px; height:250px; margin-right: auto; margin-left: auto;"/>
 <div style="text-align:center"><span style="color:black; font-family:Computer Modern; font-size:1; font-style: italic;">Figure 7.
 Testing color bias with bootstrap RMSE values of predicted dominant color of randomly-paired images with 95 % conf. interval (A).
 Demonstrating the bias for low-saturation images demonstrated from bootstrap RMSE values in Lasso models for V1 and V4 (B). </span></div>

 It turns out while inspecting the predictions, there indeed was a bias, or more so, the data was so complex that the models' regularizations geared towards the mean of the values.
 This makes more sense, since having a high L2 &alpha; regularization leaves weights very close to zero, which explains a flat line going through the data's mean in the tuned Ridge models (the representational area of low saturated color).
-A high L1 &alpha will also have this effect in the Lasso models, leaving many coefficient weights to zero and increasing sparsity.
+A high L1 &alpha; will also have this effect in the Lasso models, leaving many coefficient weights to zero and increasing sparsity.
 Overall, a high regularization decreases the variance while it increases the bias, leading to underfitting models that make predictions close to the baseline.

 ---